friemen/reactor/README.md

 **eventsource** -- Creates a new event source.

-**time** -- Create a signal that holds the current time in milliseconds.
+**time** -- Creates a signal that holds the current time in milliseconds.

 ### Functions applying to Signals as well as Event Sources